isomerpages/moe-acsj/_our-school/School Rules.md

 <p>No food or flavoured drinks to be consumed in the classroom.</p>
 </li>
 <li>
-<p>No pupils are allowed in the classroom during recess without the presence
+<p>No students are allowed in the classroom during recess without the presence
 of a teacher.</p>
 </li>
 <li>